Gray-Box Nonlinear Feedback Optimization: Abstract

 \section{Abstract}

 Feedback optimization enables autonomous optimality seeking of a dynamical system through its closed-loop interconnection with iterative optimization algorithms.
-Among various iteration structures, model-based approaches require the input-output sensitivity of the system to construct gradients, whereas model-free approaches bypass this need by estimating gradients from real-time evaluations of the objective.
-These approaches own complementary benefits in sample efficiency and accuracy against model mismatch, i.e., errors of sensitivities.
-To achieve the best of both worlds, we propose gray-box feedback optimization controllers, featuring systematic incorporation of approximate sensitivities into model-free updates via adaptive convex combination.
-We quantify conditions on the accuracy of the sensitivities that render the gray-box approach preferable.
-We elucidate how the closed-loop performance is determined by the number of iterations, the problem dimension, and the cumulative effect of inaccurate sensitivities.
-The proposed controller contributes to a balanced closed-loop behavior, which retains provable sample efficiency and optimality guarantees for nonconvex problems.
-We further develop a running gray-box controller to handle constrained time-varying problems with changing objectives and steady-state maps.
+Among various iteration structures, model-based approaches require the input-output sensitivity matrix of the system to construct gradients, whereas model-free approaches eliminate this need by estimating gradients from real-time objective evaluations.
+These approaches offer complementary benefits in sample efficiency and accuracy against model mismatch, i.e., sensitivity errors.
+To achieve balanced closed-loop performance, we propose a gray-box feedback optimization controller, featuring systematic incorporation of approximate sensitivities into model-free updates via a tunable convex combination.
+We provide unified performance characterizations covering different approaches.
+We elucidate how cumulative sensitivity errors (model-based) and variances due to stochastic exploration (model-free) shape the closed-loop behavior and induce a trade-off between iteration and dimensional dependence.
+The proposed controller retains sample efficiency and provable (local) optimality for nonconvex problems despite inaccurate sensitivities.
+We further develop and characterize a running gray-box controller that handles constrained time-varying problems with changing objectives and steady-state input-output maps.